Online Video Marketing: The Ultimate Guide to Growing Your Business

 Chances are, you’ve grown up watching an alarming amount of television, watching reruns of your favourite cartoons and the occasional movies.
-Between everything you’ve seen, there was bound to be an advertisement or two.
+There was bound to be an advertisement between everything you’ve seen.
 Online video marketing is the modern equivalent.

 It could have been one of those corny direct-response advertisements trying to sell you strange mops and stranger chemicals to wipe away last week’s “lasagna.”
 You’ve probably bought into a lot of it within a short amount of time of being exposed to it.